 If you’re keen to liven up your wine repertoire, Portugal is the ideal place to start.
-You’ll come across some varieties you’ve tried before, but Portuguese wine is famed for showcasing a fascinating array of indigenous grapes, all of which open up a new world of flavours and tastes.
+It’s likely you’ll come across some varieties you’ve never tried before but don’t be concerned; Portuguese wine is famed for showcasing a fascinating array of indigenous grapes, all of which open up a new world of flavours and tastes.

 On the white side, you’ll find the likes of Alvarinho, a fresh, crisp variety (it’s known as Albariño in neighbouring Spain), Rabigato, and Viosinho, a more aromatic grape commonly found in the Douro, and also used in white port.
 Portugal has made great strides with its white wines in recent years.